 And a table is a good way to structure information.

-In a way, this representation is already a kind dataviz (in a very simple form).
+In some ways, this representation is already a kind datavizualisation (in a very simple form).

 But there is way more than structures and quantities in this dataset... there are also things that we can't see here (or barely see), things that lie between numbers and lines : relationships and patterns.

-"Visual hardware" has high capacity.
+Our "visual hardware" is quite powerful.
 We can "sense" a lot of visual information.

 But "cognitive bandwith" is limited, and we can't really process all this visual information.